 Students will no longer be required to complete a capping project (EDEL 900) as part of their MEd course-based program.

-- 3 credits – Research course (eg EDEL 567 or equivalent approved by advisor)
+- 3 credits – Research course (eg EDEL 567 or equivalent approved by the department)

-- 3 credits – Curriculum course (eg EDEL 561 or equivalent approved by advisor)
+- 3 credits – Curriculum course (eg EDEL 561 or equivalent approved by the department)

 - 24 credits – taken from EDEL, EDES or other 500-level courses from other departments